deschler/django-modeltranslation/README.rst

 - https://supportukrainenow.org/

 Talk to your politics, talk to your friends.
-Help us close the sky over Ukraine.
+Send heavy weapons to Ukraine.
+Close the sky.

 ----------------